 ETHEL SPOWERS LINOCUT PRINTS VALUATION – ARTIST VALUES & APPRAISAL IN 2019.

-We can help you to sell Ethel Spowers original artwork with a free valuation.
-We are interested in purchasing original Linocuts by Ethel Spowers.
+We can help you to sell Ethel Spowers original linocuts with a free valuation.
+We are interested in purchasing original Linocuts and paintings by Ethel Spowers.
 Clients in the U.K., Europe, USA and worldwide regularly sell Ethel Spowers artwork to us.
 We offer a discreet, reliable service with swift payment avoiding 50% auction value fees taken between buyer and seller.

 Auction Value Pitfalls

 “Auctions can eat up 50% of the value” Read more…….

 Many of our clients are looking to avoid the high cost of selling items at auction and so find selling to our specialist gallery a more favourable option.